googleworkspace/python-samples/drive/quickstart/README.md

 - Python
 - Create a project
 - Activate the Drive API in the Google API Console([the detail page](https://developers.google.com/workspace/guides/create-project))
-- Create a OAuth client ID credential and download the json file ([the datil page](https://developers.google.com/workspace/guides/create-credentials))
+- Create a OAuth client ID credential and download the json file ([the detail page](https://developers.google.com/workspace/guides/create-credentials))
 - Rename the json file

 ## Install